The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley

 “I moved to Paris, rented a fifth-floor walk-up, filled it with my books, and went out to talk to those who remained from Beauvoir and Sartre’s intimate circle.”

 The Fellowship is open to Australian citizens and permanent residents.
 Up to $15,000 is awarded for travel and research to further a writing proposal or work in progress.
+It may not be used to pay for a research assistant or to subsidise a publication.

 The focus is on biography, but extends to an aspect of cultural or social history compatible with Hazel’s interest areas.
 Preference is given to projects that are about ‘risk-taking’ and expanding horizons, promote discussion of ideas, and make a significant contribution to public intellectual life.